ajfisher/node-pixel/firmware/README.md

 Simply compile and upload to your arduino.
 Assuming no errors, you're good to go.

+### Using Arduino CLI

+You may also use the arduino CLI to compile and upload the firmware to an arduino do this using the instructions given here: https://github.com/arduino/Arduino/blob/ide-1.5.x/build/shared/manpage.adoc

 ## Using the INO build tool

+_Note_ This method is now considered deprecated in favour of using the arduino IDE or CLI as it's now possible to automate this process.
+Also the board manager makes this considerably easier to manage.
+This instruction will be left until version 0.5.0 in order to migrate.

 You will need to use ino tool to compile and upload this to the board so [follow the getting started directions](http://inotool.org/#installation) for